Most biocontrol agents become active during spring, making it a busy time of year to check release sites and move agents around.

-- Most release sites are still fairly new but there is no harm in looking.
-The black knobbly adults also tend to drop when disturbed, but look for their feeding damage, which consists of elongated windows in the upper surfaces of leaves or sometimes whole leaves consumed.
+- Check release sites, especially the older ones.
+The black knobbly adults tend to drop when disturbed, and can be difficult to see.
+Look for their feeding damage, which consists of elongated windows in the upper surfaces of leaves or sometimes whole leaves consumed.
 The larvae inside the stems will also be difficult to spot.
 Look for stems showing signs of necrosis or collapse and brown frass.

 Tradescantia tip beetle (Neolema abbreviata)

-- Releases only began earlier this year, but again there is no harm in looking.
-The adults are mostly black with yellow and black wing cases, but like the other tradescantia beetles tend to drop when disturbed.
+- Check release sites, especially the older ones.
+The adults are mostly black with yellow wing cases, and you may see them sitting about on the foliage.
+Look also for their feeding damage, which looks like elongated windows in the leaves, similar to the stem beetle.
 Larvae will also be difficult to see when they are feeding inside the tips, but brown frass may be visible.
-When tips are in short supply the slug-like larvae feed externally on the leaves.
+When tips are in short supply, the slug-like larvae feed externally on the leaves.

-You might also need to check or distribute the following this spring (for further details see the Biological Control of Weeds Book):
+You might also need to check or distribute the following this spring:

 - Gorse thrips (Sericothrips staphylinus)